RedHatInsights/insights-behavioral-spec/features/README.md

 ## `ACM/overview.page.feature`

-* Displaying "Overview" page on ACM for one managed cluster in Ready state managed by AWS infrastruture
+* Displaying "Overview" page on ACM for one managed cluster in Ready state managed by AWS infrastructure

 ## `ACM/cluster_list.feature`

-* Displaying "Clusters" page on ACM for one managed clusters in Ready state managed by AWS infrastruture
+* Displaying "Clusters" page on ACM for one managed clusters in Ready state managed by AWS infrastructure
-* Displaying "Clusters" page on ACM for one managed clusters in Hibernating state managed by AWS infrastruture
+* Displaying "Clusters" page on ACM for one managed clusters in Hibernating state managed by AWS infrastructure
 * Displaying "Clusters" page on ACM for one managed clusters in Ready state managed by Google Cloud Platform
 * Displaying "Clusters" page on ACM for one managed clusters in Ready state managed by Microsoft Azure
 * Displaying "Clusters" page on ACM for two managed clusters